Clemens August of Bavaria: Biography

 Clemens August, who mostly sided with the Austrian Habsburg-Lorraine side during the War of the Austrian Succession, personally crowned his brother Charles VII emperor at Frankfurt in 1742.
 After Charles's death in 1745, Clemens August then again leaned toward Austria.
 Over time, Clemens August changed more frequently the alliances, as of Allied of Austria or France, also under the influence of his frequently changing First Ministers and high donations.

-He died in Festung Ehrenbreitstein in 1761.
+He died in Schloss Philippsburg below the Festung Ehrenbreitstein in 1761.
 In March 1761, shortly after his death, Pope Clement XIII rejected the succession of Clemens August's brother Cardinal John Theodore of Bavaria as Archbishop and Prince-Elector of Cologne since the pope entertained some doubt on John Theodore's "moral conduct".
 This was the end of the reign of the Wittelsbach in Cologne after 178 years of continuous rule.
 In his will, Clemens August donated only to his successor as Elector and the court chamber of the Electorate of Cologne, but not the Elector of Bavaria.
 His nephew Maximilian III.
 Joseph then tried to challenge the will before the Supreme Court of Appeal, however, this failed on 23 January 1767.

 Cultural legacy

 Clemens August patronised the arts; among others he ordered to build the palaces of Augustusburg and Falkenlust in Brühl, North Rhine-Westphalia, listed on the UNESCO cultural world heritage list, and the church of St Michael in Berg am Laim in Munich.
+Other palaces like Schloss Arnsberg or Schloss Herzogsfreude have been lost.

 Ludwig van Beethoven's Flemish grandfather became a musician in Bonn during the reign of Clemens August.